 Tax forms every business needs for hiring contractors

-The last several years have seen a drastic spike both in the number of independent contractors and the amount of businesses hiring them.
-This rush to bring in freelance labor, however, carries the risk of misclassification โ incorrectly classifying your new workers as contractors or employees when they are, in fact, the other โ which carries significant penalties.
+The last several years have seen a drastic spike in the number of businesses hiring independent contractors.
+This rush to bring in freelance labor, however, carries the risk of misclassification — incorrectly classifying your new workers as contractors or employees when they are, in fact, the other — which carries significant penalties.

 Business owners navigating these waters need to make sure they are filing the correct forms.
 However, this becomes significantly more difficult as you dive deeper into the weeds.
-Thatโs why our team made the flowchart presented here; the remainder of this article breaks it down further and explains what tax forms every business needs for hiring contractors.
+That’s why we made the flowchart presented here; the remainder of this article breaks it down further and explains what tax forms every business needs for hiring contractors.

 To collect: W-9